What To Do If You Spot Black Dog Poop

 • Bacterial infections: Bacteria such as Salmonella and E. coli can also cause black dog poop

-Black dog poop and red dog poop can both be alarming for dog owners, but they may indicate very different things.
-Black dog poop, or melena, is often a sign of digested blood in the stool, which occurs when blood is digested in the small intestine or upper gastrointestinal tract.
-GI tract bleeding can be caused by a number of factors, such as medications or stomach ulcers.
+Both black dog poop and red dog poop can be alarming for dog owners, but they may indicate very different things.
+Black dog poop is often a sign of digested blood in the stool, which occurs when blood is digested in the small intestine or upper gastrointestinal tract.
+GI tract bleeding can be caused by a number of issues, such as medications or stomach ulcers.

 Red dog poop, on the other hand, is usually an indication of fresh blood in your dog’s stool, which can indicate bleeding in the lower digestive tract.
 This kind of bleeding can be a sign of anything from parasites to inflammatory bowel disease.
 It’s important to keep an eye on your dog’s poop and seek veterinary care if you notice either black or red stool.